isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **07 Nov.
+2019**:
+**Presenter**: Haley Jeppson and Ian Lyttle
+**Title**: 'ggvega: A ggplot2 to Vega-Lite translator'
+**Abstract**: The ggvega package was created to translate from ggplot2 to Vega-Lite, inspired by the capability the R package plotly provides to translate from ggplot2 to plotly.
+In this talk, we will discuss the motivation and design philosophy behind ggvega as well as some of the roadblocks we encountered along the way.
+We will conclude with a demonstration of some fun use-cases.

 - **31 Oct.
 2019**:
 **Presenter**: Katherine Goode
 **Title**: 'gganimate (with a spooky twist)'